 The most important thing to remember is that there are people available to help you and your family.
 Often it is easier to talk to someone who is not directly involved with your illness.
 You may find it helpful to talk to a counsellor who is specially trained to offer support and advice.
-Many people also find great comfort in their religion at this time.
-Hong Kong Cancer Fund is always willing to discuss any problems that you might have and we can put you in touch with a counsellor or a support group.
+Staff at Hong Kong Cancer Fund are always willing to discuss any problems that you might have and can put you in touch with a counsellor or a support group.
+Call us on 3656 0800 for more information.